-A well organised office environment is part of being efficient with your time and performing to your potential.
+A well organised office environment and desk is part of being efficient with your time and performing to your potential.

-- Efficiency is important whether you are a corporate-office worker, home-based worker or online student.
+- Efficiency is important whether you are a corporate-office worker, home-based worker, teacher or online student.

 - Smart organisation saves time and helps with staying on top of essential tasks.